 Spiffs, probably have the highest percentage on the ‘sales motivation spectrum’.
 After all, everybody likes to have cash or bonuses as rewards.
 Whether you are targeting a blitz campaign or want to skyrocket your numbers by the end of the month, spiffs work wonderfully till the time they reach your entire sales staff.
 You, however, need to be careful with this motivational strategy, as lack of proper monitoring often leads it to become counter-productive.

 Given the increasing decline in employee engagement, businesses these days are taking the help of gamification to help motivate their employees towards work.
 Simply put, game mechanics or gamification means using the concept of game-type thinking in non-game applications.
 According to this method’s fundamental aspect, employees stay motivated when they see their scores visually.
-Therefore, performance scores of your sales leaders and other members in the team can help keep your team engaged towards their work if they are represented in attractive visual way.
+Therefore, the performance scores of your sales leaders and other members of the team can help keep your team engaged in their work if they are represented in an attractive visual way.
 Examples of gamification, include: